 Duffour apparently was not inspired by -or maybe even did not know about- other outsiders who made art environments: "Facteur Cheval?
 I do not know him, have never seen him in my life..." , he told Jean-Michel Chesné in 2003.

 In 2005, however, he paid a visit to the Palais Ideal and remarked that he considered his own creation to be completely different from the one by Cheval, what obviously is a correct observation.

 Joseph Duffour is a modest man.
 He has not made his creation to arouse interest from the general public, nor has he tried to get publicity, although the site got publicity in local/reginal journals, like it also was shown on regional television.

-The site is not open for public visit and I wil refrain from given an adress.
+The site is not open to the public and I wil refrain from giving an adress.

 Currently (2016) 94 years ould, Joseph Duffour is no longer able to take care of the art environment he created.

 * The website art-insolite has some pictures (dated december 2002), the text draws on Chesné's article.

 ¹The site is included in Bruno Montpied's inventory of french art environments Le gazouillis des éléphants, 2017, with an explanation that is based upon Chesné's article